She sleeps in a room filled with daylight and the sound of waves washing up onto sand.

 The edge of the window was worn down with the experience of hundreds of years of people doing exactly what she was doing, leaning out, looking out.
 This place reminded her, briefly, of the Bahamas, and the older French and Spanish estates that she had visited there.
 She looked down at the window and understood something she had only begun to understand in her former life.
 The pressure Brad and her parents had put on the new, on keeping up appearances, on keeping the facade pure, had been an attempt to erase any knowledge of the passage of time.
 Her experiences were meant to channel her into being one thing: a conduit through which knowledge led to wealth.
 She had been good at it, but in doing so she had forgotten to look at what she was buying and appreciate it for what it was.

-Belle turned and saw a small red dot hovering in the air behind her, recognized the voice.
-“Linia?
-What’s that light?”
+Belle turned and saw a small golden dot hovering in the air behind her, recognized the voice.
+"Linia?
+What's that light?"

-“Oh, this.”
+"Oh, this."
 It blinked out for a moment.
-Belle saw it travel down into her hand.
-“It’s a little tag that used to be embedded in my forehead when I was manufactured.
-Misuko asked that I take it off in public, but I asked her if I could keep it in private.
-She agreed.
-I think she kinda likes it now.
-It makes a good night light.”
-Linia stepped closer and Belle realized she wasn’t wearing any clothes.
+Belle saw it travel down into Linia's hand.
+"It's a little badge that used to be embedded in my forehead when I was manufactured.
+Misuko asked that I have it removed, but for sentimental reasons I had one made that could stick there with a magnet when I wanted it.
+When Misuko asked me to marry her she gave me this one, which is in her colors instead than those of Hunda Heavy Industries.
+I think she kinda likes it.
+It makes a good night light."
+Linia stepped closer and Belle realized she wasn't wearing any clothes.
 Neither of them were.
-“I heard you moving about and I wondered if you were okay.”
+"I heard you moving about and I wondered if you were okay."